ingadhoc/sale/sale_usability/README.rst

 #.
 Make sale orders menu show all sale records (quotations, and confirmed ones)
 #.
 Add delivery status on sales
 #.
 Add a menu item on sales for 'sale lines' and improove views with more fields.
+#.
+Make that, by default, links to sale orders you "sale" data and not only "quoatation"

 Installation
 ============